Before adding a NAS volume to your client accounts, there are certain factors that you need to consider to ensure optimal storage usage of your NAS.

 Make sure that the NAS volume is supported by

-To avoid potential issues, install the firmware version that
+To avoid potential issues, install the

-is shown for your respective device.
+recommended firmware version for your device.

 NOTE: Support for edge recording devices does not depend on the storage type (SD card or NAS volume).
 If a camera can store recordings on an SD card, it does not necessarily mean that it can store recordings on a NAS volume, and vice versa.
 Depending on the model of the camera, edge recording cameras can support either an SD card or NAS volume, exclusively, or support both.